ZTNA 2.0: What It Is and How It Improves Zero Trust Access

 The shift from traditional VPN and early ZTNA 1.0 models to ZTNA 2.0 reflects the realities of hybrid environments, modern cloud-native apps, and the growing complexity of cybersecurity threats.
 By continuously verifying user identity, monitoring device posture, and applying granular access control, ZTNA 2.0 reduces the attack surface, improves user experience, and eases the burden on IT teams.

-Portnox makes this transition straightforward.
+Portnox simplifies this transition.
 It is delivered as a cloud-native, SaaS-based ZTNA solution with an agentless-first approach and optional lightweight components for legacy applications.
 It integrates seamlessly with identity providers and cloud security tools, such as Prisma Access or Cloudflare Zero Trust, helping organizations strengthen zero trust security while reducing reliance on legacy VPN setups.

-ZTNA 1.0 and VPN replacement tools that stop short of full coverage are no longer enough.
+ZTNA 1.0 and VPN replacement tools that rely on static, login-based enforcement are no longer sufficient.
 Moving to ZTNA 2.0 ensures stronger protection, sustained compliance, and operational simplicity.

 Request a demo to see how Portnox delivers secure, reliable remote access and helps organizations future-proof their zero trust architecture.